mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

     :scale: 50 //number is a percentage
  ```

 Inserting an inline image is a bit more complicated.
 It's a two-part construct that consists of a label and the image directive.
 Surround the label text with vertical bars, the `|` character.
-For example:

 ```
   Some of the emoji that you can use are |emoji|.